 Lapis Lazuli is one of the most sought after stones in use since man's history began.
-Its deep, celestial blue remains the symbol of royalty and honor, gods and power, spirit and vision.
+Its deep, celestial blue remains the symbol of royalty and honour, gods and power, spirit and vision.
 It is a universal symbol of wisdom and truth.

 A stone of protection, Lapis Lazuli quickly releases stress, bringing deep peace.
 It brings harmony and deep inner self-knowledge.
 Encourages self-awareness, allows self-expression and reveals inner truth, providing qualities of honesty, compassion and morality to the personality.
 Stimulates objectivity, clarity and encourages creativity.
 Lapis Lazuli assists to confront and speak one’s truth and inspires confidence.
 It bonds relationships, aiding in expression of feelings and emotions.